-A videographer is often responsible for camera operation along with several other aspects of shooting.
-For instance, you’ll also be overlooking the editing, sound, lighting, equipment repair, and maintenance as a videographer.
+A videographer is often responsible for camera operation and several other shooting aspects.
+For instance, you’ll also be overlooking a videographer’s editing, sound, lighting, equipment repair, and maintenance.

-Sometimes though, a videographer works alongside small teams that also include light and sound technicians.
+Sometimes, a videographer works alongside small teams, including light and sound technicians.

 A videographer is very much the need of the hour for smaller venues.
 Here, most people don’t want the hassle of a film crew, let alone the humongous cost.
 Many people want a video of their wedding, but they’re certainly not going to hire a Hollywood film crew to do the job!